bndnio/concurrency-management/ByzantineGenerals/ByzantineGenerals/README.md

 General3 :: votes ATTACK
 ```

-It's only once they are set to the commander that we see the problem arrise:
+It's only once they are set the traitor to the commander that we see the problem arrise:
 ```
 General2 :: Traitor: is traitor
 General2 :: is first commander